Heroin Category: Opioids

 - You may stop eating properly and not look after yourself

 - Unplanned pregnancy due to irregular periods

-- Your risk of overdose is a particularly high if you stop using heroin for a while and then start using again as your tolerance goes down
+- Your risk of overdose is particularly high if you stop using heroin for a while and then start using again as your tolerance goes down

-- Heroin is more dangerous when you use it with other depressant drugs such as an alcohol, tranquillisers, benzos or other opiates, such as methadone
+- Heroin is more dangerous when you use it with other depressant drugs such as alcohol, tranquillisers, benzos or other opiates, such as methadone

 - Damage to veins if you inject it

 - You risk HIV and hepatitis if you share needles

 - You risk choking on vomit as your cough reflex is suppressed